-At the predisciplinary meeting, the Employer representative will ask the employee or his representative to respond to the allegations of misconduct which were outlined to the employee.
+At the predisciplinary meeting, the Employer representative will ask the employee or his/her representative to respond to the allegations of misconduct which were outlined to the employee.
 At the meeting, the employee may present any testimony, witnesses, or documents which explain whether or not the alleged misconduct occurred.
-The employee shall provide a list of witnesses and the name and occupation of his representative, if any, to the Employer as far in advance as possible, but no later than forty-eight (48) hours prior to the predisciplinary hearing.
-It is the employee's responsibility to notify his witnesses that he desires their attendance at the hearing.
+The employee shall provide a list of witnesses and the name and occupation of his/her representative, if any, to the Employer as far in advance as possible, but no later than twenty-four (24) hours prior to the predisciplinary hearing.
+It is the employee's responsibility to notify witnesses that he/she desires their attendance at the hearing.